Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

 As one can see from Fig. \ref{fig:qhat-T}, the DQPM and LBT (LO-HTL) results show a decrease of $\qhat$ with temperature.
 However, for temperatures close to $T_C$ we see a significant increase of $\qhat$ for the DQPM approach.
 Such a temperature dependence of $\qhat$ in the DQPM originates dominantly from the temperature dependence of the coupling constant $\alpha_s$ (Eq. \eqref{eq:g2mub0} depicted in Fig. \ref{fig:qhat_alphas}) while the LBT model assumes a constant $\alpha_S=0.3$.
 The DQPM results at large $T$ is lower than the pQCD LBT results due to a strong decrease of $\alpha_S(T)$ with temperature.
-However, in the $\alpha_S \to \alpha_{jet}=0.3$ limit (as mentioned above) at the vertex of jet we obtain a $T$-dependence of $\qhat$ more similar to the pQCD model at large $T$.
-As follows from Fig. \ref{fig:qhat_alphas} there are large model uncertainties in the determination of $\qhat$ from the theoretical as well as the phenomenological side.